unahouExosite/docs/portals/README.md

 If you send any keys besides these, it will do nothing.

 #### Response
-On success, response has HTTP status 201 and the created user object.
+On success, response has HTTP status 201 and the created user object, and an email with a randomly generated password is sent to the new user.

 On failure, response has HTTP status of 400 or greater.

 #### Example

 ```
-TODO
+curl https://<joe's domain>.exosite.com/api/portals/v1/users -d '{"email":"a_new_user@gmail.com"}' -H 'Content-Type: application/json' --user joe_subdomainadmin@gmail.com:joep4ssword
 ```

 ### Create group under user